 In Year 5

-Children will be reading different texts in school during shared reading and in English lessons.
-In class, we are currently reading 'Who let the Gods out' by Maz Evans and every child has their own book to take home and enjoy.
+Children will be reading a range of texts and extracts in school during shared reading and in English lessons.
+For the first half of Autumn term, we are reading 'The Secret Garden' by Frances Hodgson Burnett.
+Your child will also be given a levelled book for them to take home and enjoy.

-The children will be writing a range of fiction and non-fiction texts throughout the year.
+The children will be learning about features and audiences of different texts and writing a range of fiction and non-fiction writes throughout the year.

 Grammar, Spelling and Punctuation

 Children will be focusing on Year 5 features such as parenthesis, relative clauses and varying their punctuation usage.

 This half term we will be learning about;